navikt/nada/docs/process-data/dataverk/settings/README.md

 Dataverk requires a settings.json file where you specify configurable settings which vary from user to user.
-In this file you can specify the sources you wish to read data from, and the storage sink and elastic search index you wish to publish datapackages to.
+In this file you can specify the sources you wish to read data from, and the storage sink and elastic search index you wish to publish data packages to.

 ## Examples